codeoptional/show-notes/README.md

-# codeoptional/show-notes
+# Code Optional: A podcast about the trials and tribulations of building software

+Three engineering comrades – Andrew Sardone, Kevin Vitale, and Chris Dzombak – talk about development, design, and shipping apps.
+There’s a heavy slant towards Apple tech, balanced with general inquiries around programming and the intricacies/inanities of software.

-Archived show notes from the Code Optional podcast.
-The notes for each episode archived here contain a link to the audio file for the episode.
+This repository contains archived show notes from the Code Optional podcast.
+The notes archived here for each episode contain a link to the audio file for the episode.

 ## Episodes